openfields/seahac2022/README.md

 # seahac2022
+Update, 12/2/2022 - I've added my slides and some extended notes related to my 5-min presentation.
+I'll post a more technical write up things here soon.

 Analysis for SEAHAC 2022 Presentation, will post files for analysis and presentation here after (American) Thanksgiving
 1. Compilation of game event data
 2. Characterization of game event data